skillmonster/laoitdev-front-structure/README.md

 The "LaoItdev Structure" is a structure for a monorepository project.
 A monorepository is a repository that contains more than one logical project.
 These projects can be unrelated, loosely coupled or connected in any other way, but they are all managed in a single repository.

-### Start Project
+### Setup Project

-The instructions provided under "Start Project" are typical steps to set up a project from a repository:
+The instructions provided under "Setup Project" are typical steps to set up a project from a repository:

 - Clone project: This is the process of downloading the project from the repository to your local machine.
 - Change repo (**if you have another repo**): This step is optional and is only necessary if you want to use a different repository.